-Basically, when you are doing your exercise regimen at home, you can work on your own pace.
-It doesn’t mean that you would have to totally break up with your gym subscription.
-Just that you can still workout at home during your days off from the gym.
-Aim to do something everyday.
-Utilize free instructional videos from YouTube and with some inexpensive workout tools, you are good to go!
+Basically, when you are doing your exercise regimen at home, you can work at your own pace.
+It doesn’t mean that you would have to break up with your gym subscription totally.
+Just that you can still work out at home during your days off from the gym.
+Aim to do something every day.
+Utilize free instructional videos from YouTube, and with some inexpensive workout tools, you are good to go!

 Home Workout for Menopause Symptoms

-It is important to know that before you start your home workout, you should do simple warm up techniques.
-The warm up should be done 5 – 10 minutes, enough to kick-start your heart rate and prepare it for the workout proper.
-You could start with running in place or doing high knees and jumping jacks!
+It is important to know that you should do simple warm-up techniques before you start your home workout.
+The warm-up should be done 5 – 10 minutes, enough to kick-start your heart rate and prepare it for the workout properly.
+You could start running in place or doing high knees and jumping jacks!
 Yes, that’s right.
 The activities you had when you were still a kid are actually good ways to warm up!

 Jumping rope is also an excellent way to warm up!
 It’s a great way to rev up your heart beat while it helps improve your coordination at the same time.
-You can use simple products like the Aoneky Lightweight Jump Rope with Comfort Handle and #1 Recommended Jump Rope for Fitness Training Top Rated Exercise for Weight-Loss and Heart Health.
+You can use simple products like the King Athletic Jump Rope or the WOD Nation Speed Jump Rope.

 1. Strength Training for Stronger Bones

-With the lowering levels of osteoporosis.
+With the lowering levels of estrogen during menopause, women are at risk for osteoporosis.
 This is something that can be prevented with the help of strength training.
 You can do strength training with or without weights.
-Just work with your own body weight and you’re good to go!
+Just work with your own body weight, and you’re good to go!
 Here’s a simple instructional video you can follow for strength training.
-(1.12 minutes).during menopause, women are at risk for
+(1.12 minutes).

 If you would like to see more of Kathy Smith’s Fitness videos you can check this out.